-- Policy Aims: To achieve and maintain compliance with Part 2 of the Independent School Standard Regulations (ISSR14) and any subsequent modification to the legislative requirements.
+Policy Aims: To achieve and maintain compliance with Part 2 of the Independent School Standard Regulations (ISSR14) and any subsequent modification to the legislative requirements.
 Part 2 is shown in its entirety below.
-In Sept 2019 the DfE's guidance documents concerning SMSC were withdrawn and replaced with their overall guidance to the ISSRs1. - The purpose of this Part of the Regulations is to ensure that pupils' non-academic development will enable them to play a confident, informed role in society, have a fully developed value system, and be able to interact with other people in a positive way. - In summary the regulations state that to meet the standard for the Spiritual, Moral, Social and Cultural (SMSC) development of pupils, the proprietor must firstly actively promote the so-called Fundamental British Values2 (Acronym: FBV): - Democracy: Respect for democracy and support for participation in the democratic process - Individual liberty: Support and respect for the liberties of all within the law - the Rule of law: Respect for the basis on which the law is made and applies in England - Mutual respect and Tolerance: Support for equality of opportunity for all and respect and tolerance of different faiths and religious and other beliefs.
-(Acronym: DIRT) - Secondly, proprietors must also actively promote principles which help to develop seven 'Respects': (Acronym: SOLIDOL) - Self - Others (particularly the Protected characteristics) - Locality (or Society) - o Public Institutions - Democracy - o Cultures (own and Others) - Law - Thirdly, proprietors must also preclude the promotion of partisan political views in teaching and ensure balanced presentation of opposing political views.
-This requirement has been strengthened by recent guidance from the DfE on political impartiality in schools3. - 2.
-The DfE's non-statutory advice4 for improving SMSC development has information on expectations for pupils.
+The purpose of this Part of the Regulations is to ensure that pupils' non-academic development will enable them to play a confident, informed role in society, have a fully developed value system, and be able to interact with other people in a positive way.

+In summary the regulations state that to meet the standard for the Spiritual, Moral, Social and Cultural (SMSC) development of pupils, the proprietor must firstly actively promote the so-called Fundamental British Values1 (Acronym: FBV):

+- Democracy: Respect for democracy and support for participation in the democratic process - Individual liberty: Support and respect for the liberties of all within the law - the Rule of law: Respect for the basis on which the law is made and applies in England - Mutual respect and Tolerance: Support for equality of opportunity for all and respect and tolerance of different faiths and religious and other beliefs.
+(Acronym: DIRT)

+Secondly, proprietors must also actively promote principles which help to develop seven 'Respects': (Acronym: SOLIDOL)

+- Self

+- Others (particularly the Protected characteristics)

+- Locality (or Society)

+- Public Institutions

+- Democracy

+- Cultures (own and Others)

+- Law

+Thirdly, proprietors must also preclude the promotion of partisan political views in teaching and ensure balanced presentation of opposing political views.

+- 2. The DfE's non-statutory advice2 for improving SMSC development has information on expectations for pupils.
 This explains 'the kinds of understanding and knowledge that can be expected in pupils' as a result of schools meeting the standard to respect FBV.
 These include: - a.
 An understanding of how citizens can influence decision-making through the democratic process - b.
 An understanding that participation in elections by those opposed to democracy should be allowed by law, but the success of such candidates is undesirable for the well-being of society if it would lead to the end of democracy. - c.
 An understanding that bodies such as the police and the army can be held to account by the people, through the democratic organs of government. - d.
 An understanding that the freedom to hold other faiths and beliefs is protected in law. - e.
 An acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and respected and not be the cause of prejudicial or discriminatory behaviour. - 3.
 How do we actively promote FBV at WHIS?
 We aim to be a multicultural community within which we celebrate students and cultures from all over the world.
 Alongside this, the school has a strategy to support all students in learning about and deepening their understanding of British values, culture and systems.
-British Values are promoted https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/97976/prevent-strategy-review.pdf
+British Values are promoted to students via the curriculum, assemblies, school visits and enrichment opportunities.
+For example there are visits to iconic British buildings and locations as well as buildings from other faiths.